-For FASC 2015, we have moved to a brand new lab facility (pictured below).
+In 2015, we moved to a brand new lab facility (pictured below).
 We are very excited to host the camps in our new "digs".
-We have changed the format of camp so that the schedule still includes field work plus 30 hours in the lab (learning techniques and solving these crimes) but students will work later into the evening each day.
+We have changed the format of camp so that the schedule still includes field work plus 27 hours in the lab (learning techniques and solving these crimes) but students will work later into the evening each day.
 The new schedule allows us to reduce the cost of this camp, making it more accessible to students worldwide.
 Generally, the camps fill early.
 About half of the campers are from North Carolina and the other half are from all over the United States.
 We have even had students from Canada, Spain, Turkey, and Australia!

 Faculty: Dr. Gwen Robbins Schug is an Associate Professor of biological anthropology, with research focused on human bone and tooth biology; age-at death and body mass estimation techniques; pathology; and skeletal evidence for starvation, trauma, and infectious diseases.
 Dr. Schug worked on the human remains from the Donner Party's Alder Creek Campsite, has done extensive research on childhood skeletal emaciation, and discovered the oldest case of leprosy in the world.
 A Fulbright Fellow, her research has been featured in popular media outlets like National Geographic, The New Yorker, the History Channel, Science Magazine, the New York Times, Discovery News, Huffington Post, and more than 250 other news outlets world-wide.

 Staff: Undergraduate and graduate student counselors work with the students in the lab and provide supervision of students at all times while they are staying on campus.
 Participants will experience life on a college campus, staying in the residential facilities on campus and eating in the campus cafeterias and eateries.